-A) The Threatened Bird Index (TBX) for Victoria.
+A) The Threatened Bird Index (TBX) for the Northern Territory.
 The blue line shows the change in threatened bird abundance relative to the baseline year of 1985, where the index is set to 1.0.
 The grey cloud shows the range of trends for the individual species that make up the overall multi-species index.
 It can be seen as the variability between single-species trends that build the composite.

-B) A map showing where threatened bird data were recorded in Victoria.
+B) A map showing where threatened bird data were recorded in the Northern Territory.
 Light blue indicates less data (fewer sites monitored), pink indicates more data (more sites monitored).